Evo-soft/.github/profile/README.md

 BCN are a leading UK Microsoft Gold Enterprise Resource Planning Partner.

 <b>Software</b> : Our solutions are built on world-class Microsoft business software tailored to meet your needs.
-<b>Solutions</b> : At Evo-soft we take a commercially holistic and collaborative approach with all our clients.
+<b>Solutions</b> : At BCN we take a commercially holistic and collaborative approach with all our clients.
-<b>Delivery</b> : Evo-soft has a broad industry and business process expertise which underpins project delivery.
+<b>Delivery</b> : BCN has a broad industry and business process expertise which underpins project delivery.

 # What is ERP?
 Enterprise, Resource & Planning (ERP) software integrates all facets of business, providing a consistent, efficient, and consolidated platform.